-As an example, a window with a FRL of -/60/60 would not be expected to fail for 60 minutes in the integrity and insulation categories when exposed to fire.
+As an example, a window with an FRL of -/60/60 would not be expected to fail for 60 minutes in the integrity and insulation categories when exposed to fire.

-Testing of fire building elements is done under conditions which mimic real fire conditions.
+Testing of fire building elements is done under conditions that mimic real fire conditions.
 The testing must continue for the required resistance level before the performance of the product is assessed.
-In Australia, fire testing is conducted by accredited authorities and organisations.
+In Australia, fire testing is conducted by accredited authorities and organizations.
 These are governed by the National Association of Testing Authorities.